Integrity and

 When

-whether you were being the best person that you could be within that experience
+whether you were being the best person that you could be in that experience –or

-can try to remember what you thought that it meant to be the best person that
+you can try to remember what you thought that it meant to be the best person

 2 To